gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 to be deaf to this world if I want to hear the next.

 The cobwebs stir as if someone is pressing against them from the other side.
-A hand, an arm, the outline of a face...
-A man-shape stands there, taller than me, wiry and still.
+A hand, an arm, the outline of a face…  A man-shape stands there, taller than me, wiry and still.
 The cobwebs only reach to his knees, so he looks as though he is floating.